Steel-type Pokemon weaknesses, resistances & best counters explained

 As well as having weaknesses, Steel-type Pokemon are also resistant to certain other types and moves.
 Steel-type Pokemon are resistant to the following types:

-Pure Steel-types are also immune to Poison attacks, so try to bear this in mind when heading into battle.
+Pure Steel-types are also immune to Poison-type attacks, so bear this in mind when heading into battle.

 What is a Steel-type Pokemon?